azka-rafif/bootcamp-course/README.md

 This service has the feature to
 1. Create Course
 2. Get All Course
-3. Validate JWT Token
-4. Update (only can access with Header Authorization JWT token)
-5. Get Profile (only can access with Header Authorization JWT token)

 ## Setup and Installation
 1. clone this repository